 Section 5.2.
 Documentation in Student's Discipline Record

-The Principal or designee will maintain all discipline records as deemed necessary for the orderly operation of the schools.
+The Head of SchoolHead of School or designee will maintain all discipline records as deemed necessary for the orderly operation of the schools.
 In addition, any of the following offenses a serious violation of the school's policy and must be documented in the student's discipline record in accordance with law:

 Any act of school violence or violent behavior.